AnyLog-co/documentation/getting started.md

 ## Execute commands using a REST API

-Users can execute the ANyLOg commands
+Users can execute the AnyLog commands by sending the commands via REST requests to a node in the network.
+A node receiving REST requests interprets and executes the command regardless if the command is issued on the CLI or via REST.
+Additional information on the REST API to AnyLOg is available at the following section: [Using REST](https://github.com/AnyLog-co/documentation/blob/master/using%20rest.md).

 ## Communicating between peers in the network